idealgamer666/learngit/readme.txt

-Git is a version control system. chen hong tao
+Git is a distributed version control system.
+666
+chen hong tao
+function
+I change it.